mendersoftware/mender-docs/05.System-updates-Yocto-Project/06.Build-for-production/docs.md

 The private key used for signing the Mender Artifact should be protected and kept outside of the build system, thus there are no extra steps needed to add it to any part of the build system, Mender Client nor Server.

-Only the public key, which is used by the Mender Client to verify the signed Artifact must be included in the Mender Client build.

-The best way to include a public verification key in the client is to add it to your own layer.
+The Mender Client requires having the public key stored on the device to verify the Mender Artifact signatures.
+The best way to include a public key in the client is to add it to your own layer.
 Set the name of the verification key to `artifact-verify-key.pem` and append it to `SRC_URI` of the `mender` application before building the Yocto client image.
 For example:

 ```bash
 FILESEXTRAPATHS_prepend := "${THISDIR}/files:"